zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “partner” is a general term for either your boyfr iend, your girlfriend, your husband, or your wife.
 I don’t think there are any other possibilities there, at least within the human race.
 In any case, that’s a “partn er.”
 Not one of my favorite words.
 I prefer people just say what they mean.
 If you mean your boyfriend, then say your boyfriend.
 Anyway, that’s my own personal complaint.

-A “geologist” (geologist) is a person who studies t he earth – what the earth is made of, things inside of the earth like rocks.
+A “geologist” (geologist) is a person who studies the earth – what the earth is made of, things inside of the earth like rocks.
 I h ad a good friend from high school who wanted to be a geologist.
 He even starte d a master’s program in geology, but he decided not to continue studying it .
 This was back in the late 1980s, the mid-1980s – 1986, 1987.
 He decided there  wasn’t any money in geology and so he changed his focus to computers.

 Now, I think if he were to make the same decision a gain he might continue in his studies of geology.
 Geologists, at least in the Uni ted States, are often employed, or given jobs, in the new oil industry – the oil bu sinesses that have grown so much in the past 20 years in the U.S. In any case, Shirley’s sister’s boyfriend, girlfriend, husband, or wife is a geologist.